 Outsourcing

-Outsourcing refers to the practice of contracting external parties or service providers to perform specific tasks, services, or processes that were traditionally handled in-house.
+Outsourcing refers to contracting external parties or service providers to perform specific tasks, services, or processes traditionally handled in-house.

 Outsourcing involves delegating non-core functions to external entities, allowing businesses to focus on their core competencies.